substing/python-and-ethical-hacking-course/README.md

 ##  network_scanner_python3.py
 This file is another variation on the network scanner.
 This version uses the `argparse` library instead of `optparse`.
 If you are curious why we would want to do this, you can [read more](https://stackoverflow.com/questions/3217673/why-use-argparse-rather-than-optparse).
 The function should still be the same.

+## arp_spoof.py
+This is an ARP spoofer.
+It will send packets to the gateway and the target using `scapy` and run until a keyboard interrupt.
+At this point, it will restore the ARP table.